 In the meantime, we have been very busy attracting stakeholders for the Kingma State estate company which will manage the family home and the estate.
 This company will be listed as an NSW bv with (a maximum of 20) stakeholders.
 This bv will fall into the ‘Natuurschoonwet’ category which comes with interesting fiscal benefits for the stakeholders.

 In our brochure (NL) and factsheet (ENG) you can find more information on which benefits (such as fiscal benefits, being mentioned as a participant in the family home and being granted holidays in the family home) are attached to your participation, as well as other necessary information on both the stakeholdership and the certificateholdership.

 Currently, approximately ten people from the direct families of the initiators and the future home owners have claimed to want to participate as either a stakeholder or a certificate holder in Kingma State.
 This means we are on the right track to raise the necessary funds (€500,000) for the business.

 Over the next few months, there will be every opportunity for other family members to join us in the stakeholdership or to ask for more information (email@example.com).
 We only have space for a maximum of 20 stakeholders, each signing up to a minimum input of €25,000 in the NSW bv, so do not wait too long before you contact us!

-In addition, family members and other interested parties can become a certificate holder for any amount starting at €250.
-In return, they will receive certificates claiming their shares.
-The largest part of the construction will be paid for with the profits from the sales of the homes.
+In addition, family members and other interested parties can become certificate holders for amounts starting at €250.
+With this, they will obtain certificates for shares.
+The vast majority of the costs for the layout and construction of the estate will be paid from the proceeds of the sales of the homes.